Sometimes what you want, nay need, right now is a bacon sandwich. Here's our guide to the best bacon sarnies in London right now.

 Photo: Stefan Johnson

-Professor Green may recently have declared the tacos at this south London restaurant to be "the absolute guv'nor" but the hordes queueing outside this place for Sunday brunch are also here for the Coal Rooms' amazing bacon sandwich which uses coffee-cured bacon to which they add homemade brown sauce of ketchup and serve in a custard bun.
+The hordes queueing outside this place for Sunday brunch are here for the Coal Rooms' amazing bacon sandwich which uses coffee-cured bacon to which they add homemade brown sauce of ketchup and serve in a custard bun.
+There's also a Peckham bun option which adds jerk BBQ sauce, a fried egg and salsa verde to the mix.

 Where to find it: Coal Rooms, 11a Station Way, London SE15 4RX

-Where to find it: 88-94 Farringdon Rd, Clerkenwell, London EC1R 3EA
+Where to find it: 254 Hackney Rd, London E2 7SJ